-- Is the building (or part) the subject of the inspection completed? o The structure of the building is complete. - The building has a fully completed envelope. - o The building includes all facilities and features required by the BCA and these are all operational. - The building is no longer a building site. - Are there any observable matters to suggest that requirements of the regulations that need to be complied with prior to issuing an OC have not been met? - Is the building consistent with the development consent and CC? - o The design, configuration and layout of the building is consistent with the approved plans. - The external appearance of the building is consistent with approved plans. - There is no unauthorised work on site. - Are there any preconditions of the development consent to the issuing of an OC that need to be verified on site? - Are there BASIX commitments that are required to be monitored that need to be verified on site?
-Have the BASIX requirements been met, including visual checks of any documentary evidence relied on for those matters? - Has building work been constructed in accordance with a performance solution report that accompanied a CC for the building? - Are there any observable matters, as far as practicable, to indicate that the building is not suitable for occupation and use in accordance with its classification under the BCA (note: not all BCA matters will be observable)
+- Is the building (or part) the subject of the inspection completed? - The structure of the building is complete. - The building has a fully completed envelope. - The building includes all facilities and features required by the BCA and these are all operational. - All essential services are installed and operational (including both fire safety and amenity services). - The building is no longer a building site. - Are there any observable matters to suggest that requirements of the regulations that need to be complied with prior to issuing an OC have not been met? - Is the building consistent with the development consent and CC? - The design, configuration and layout of the building is consistent with the approved plans. - The external appearance of the building is consistent with approved plans. - There is no unauthorised work on site. - Are there any preconditions of the development consent to the issuing of an OC that need to be verified on site? - Are there BASIX commitments that are required to be monitored that need to be verified on site? - Has building work been constructed in accordance with a performance solution report that accompanied a CC for the building? - Have all fire safety measures listed on the FSS been installed? - Visually identify that each fire safety measure is installed in the building.

+Are there any observable matters, as far as practicable, to indicate that the building is not suitable for occupation and use in accordance with its classification under the BCA (note: not all BCA matters will be observable).

-Considerations could include (but not be limited to):
+Considerations could include (but are not limited to):